Nikita-Filonov/axiom/docs/plugins/README.md

 ## Overview

-A `Plugin` is a function that modifies the runtime `Config` during test execution.
+A `Plugin` is a function that configures test execution via `Config` and its `Runtime`.
 Plugins extend Axiom without changing its core.
 They may attach hooks, wraps, context values, reporting integrations, filtering logic, or custom instrumentation.